FranzZemen/module-factory/ReadMe.md

 is missing or a commonjs specification, commonjs is assumed.
 Thus loading from a module anything but JSON will convert processing to asynchronous if the target is an ES module.

 When using relative paths for ES modules, remember to affix the ".js" suffix to the moduleName.
 For commonjs this can be omitted, but it is a standard for ES modules.

 ### Relative Paths

-Because ultimately require or import() will be used, moduleName is an installed package, a URL, an absolute path, or it is relative to the location of the @franzzemen/app-utility/load-from-module.js module, per node standard.
-Since most of the time one would be using relative paths from a given package, the relative path would normally begin with '../../../' to travel back to app-utility then to @franzzemen and finally out of the top node_modules folder.
+Because ultimately require or import() will be used, moduleName is an installed package, a URL, an absolute path, or it is relative to the location of the @franzzemen/module-factory module, per node standard.

+S1ince most of the time one would be using relative paths from a given package, the relative path would normally begin with '../../../' to path back out of directories factory-module, @franzzemen, and node_modules.
+To that one would add the path to the desired file module.

 For relative paths, it is important to remember that if you let your node packages fall out of sync, you may end up with
 @franzzemen packages in nested node_module folders.
 Either a) keep your packages will updated or only import the top most @franzzemen package you need that itself will install @franzzemen/app-utility, OR don't use relative paths.
 Otherwise, depending on which node_modules is used by the package loader, your relative paths may not be right.

+Most will not want to resolve the relative path from @franzzemen/module-factory

 ## Loading JSON